mailejim/mailejim.github.io/_pages/experience.md

 -	Prepare and analyze siRNA for research and drug discovery collaboration
 -	Analyze purity and identity of oligonucleotide single strands and duplexes through mass spectrometry
 -	Contribute to hundreds of in vitro and in vivo preclinical drug development studies
--	Perform analysis through software tools such as ChemStation and Pyros eXpress
 -	Founded and led co-op journal club and presented relevant papers

 ### [Novel Biotherapeutics Seminar](/biotherapeudics.md/)